VIC.GOV.AU | Policy and Advisory Library

 • reinforce a focus on improving student outcomes through collective accountability, collective adjustment and development of practice and a rigorous evaluation of the impact of key milestones towards improvement

-• support the network chair to facilitate opportunities for the network to engage with the broader school communities and with key partners across the government, business and local community sectors to improve student outcomes
+• support the school network chair to facilitate opportunities for the school network to engage with the broader school communities and with key partners across the government, business and local community sectors to improve student outcomes

-• undertake other network-specific responsibilities.
+• undertake other school network-specific responsibilities.

 Appointment